egandro/microservice-playground/README.md

   - Sample with no Database
   - Sample with Database
-  - Sample with OAuth / LDAP / JWT / Security + Internal Security (internal microservices shoud use API Tokens)
+  - Sample with OAuth / LDAP / JWT / Security + Internal Security (internal microservices should use API Tokens)